 Artist in Residence

 Every year, Solstice hires local artists to make their magic and to inspire others to create.
 This energy and creativity is what Solstice is all about.
 We have had some extremely challenging years to navigate as an organization, a community and globally.
-But, we as an community based organization continue our commitment to making the magic happen.
-And this year, we are very excited to be able to have an in person parade.
+But, we as a community based organization continue our commitment to making the magic happen.

 If you are a Junior Artist (ages 13-20), we are accepting applications for our Junior Artist mentorship program.
 This program began in 2002 to honor the first Solstice Junior Artist, Jethro Davis.
 This year the program will honor the Solstice founder and artist Michael Gonzales.
 Claudia Bratton, a long time Solstice Artist and former Executive Director is leading the Junior Artist Program.

-This year’s parade will be on June 25th on Santa Barbara Street from Ortega to Alameda Park at Sola.
-The theme is “Shine”.
+This year’s parade will be on June 24th on Santa Barbara Street from Ortega to Alameda Park at Sola.
+The theme is “ROOTS”.
 Junior artists are also asked to help with the cleanup process in the week following the parade.

 If you are interested in sponsoring an artist, with a tax deductible contribution, click here.
 Those interested in specifically supporting the Junior Artist mentorship program with a tax deductible contribution may contact Solstice at: firstname.lastname@example.org.